dortania/OpenCore-Install-Guide/config.plist/penryn.md

 Sets device properties from a map.

-By default, the Sample.plist has this section set for iGPU and Audio.
-We won't be covering iGPU so PciRoot `PciRoot(0x0)/Pci(0x2,0x0)` can be removed from `Add` section.
-For audio we'll be setting the layout in the boot-args section, so removal of `PciRoot(0x0)/Pci(0x1b,0x0)` is also recommended from both `Add` and `Block` sections
+By default, the Sample.plist has this section set for audio which we'll be setting up by setting the layout ID in the boot-args section, so removal of `PciRoot(0x0)/Pci(0x1b,0x0)` is also recommended from the `Add` section.
+On other platforms this section is also used for iGPU setup, on Penryn too however it is covered in [another guide](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/legacy-intel/).

-TL;DR, delete all the PciRoot's here as we won't be using this section.

 ### Delete